Boise Eliot Neighborhood Guide

 Right across the avenue is The ReBuilding Center of Our United Villages, a nirvana for those who crave DIY and sustainability.
 Everything you need to furnish your house all Earth-friendly-like, or to pluck it thoughtfully apart for the reuse and recycling of its materials, may be found there.
 It’s the Portland way.

-You might want to trot up to Gumbo Gifts & Gallery, because you need a hat.
-Or something vintage.
+You might want to trot up to Gumbo Gifts & Gallery because you need a hat – or something vintage.
 Maybe some postcards or coasters or decorative eyewear.
 You may wander around in there for a long time.
 Be warned.
-If you need an excuse to leave, think about Ruby Jewel a few steps north, where you can glom onto a waffle cone full of some of the best ice cream you can find in town.
+If you need an excuse to leave, think about Ruby Jewel, an ice cream parlor just a few steps north.
+There you can glom onto a waffle cone full of some of the best ice cream you can find in town.
 Don’t you dare lay those sticky hands on the treasures to be found at Bridge City Comics, though.
 Seriously, people have been beaten for less in a comics shop.
 Wash up first.

 Need to pick up some salt?
 Like, from Antarctica?
 The Meadow offers that, as well as salts from all over the rest of the world.
 And chocolate.
 And bitters and syrups.
 And shrubs.
 Lots of stuff.